List of 9 Female Snooker Referees | History, Salaries & World Finals

 Desislava Bozhilova

-Desislava Bozhilova began through the Bulgarian Snooker Referees Association.
-She qualified as an international referee in 2012.
-Her debut came at the Bulgarian Open the same year.
+She joined the Bulgarian Snooker Referees Association during 2011.
+She qualified as an international referee during 2012.
+Her Crucible Theatre debut arrived during the 2019 World Championship stages.

 Michaela Tabb